 San Dimas in Los Angeles County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on July 28, 2018.
-This page originally submitted on April 11, 2006, by Joseph Beeman of Upland, California.
-This page has been viewed 3,610 times since then and 89 times this year.
-Photos: 1, 2, 3, 4. submitted on April 11, 2006, by Joseph Beeman of Upland, California. • J. J. Prats was the editor who published this page.
+This page was last revised on August 9, 2019.
+This page originally submitted on August 4, 2019, by Craig Baker of Sylmar, California.
+This page has been viewed 63 times since then.
+Photos: 1, 2, 3. submitted on August 4, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.